yw-fang/yw-fang00.github.io/index.md

 # Mentoring  <a name="mentoring"></a>

 I have supervised several undergraduates/master/PhD since the years during my PhD (since 2012).
-Currenly, I am co-supervising 3 PhD students at Xidian University and XJTU (China).
+Currently, I am co-supervising 3 PhD students at Xidian University and XJTU (China).
 In addition, I have been a science mentor of the "Elhuyar Zientzia Azoka" science fair projects in San Sebastian, Spain since Nov.
 2022.